chipsalliance/firrtl-spec/spec.md

 ## Connects

-Circuit components can be connected together.
+The components of a module can be connected together using connect statements.

-This connection can be both physical, as if the components were connected together with a wire, but also logical, allowing metadata such as probes (see [@sec:probe-types;@sec:probe]) and properties (see [@sec:property-types]) to flow across it during elaboration.
+These connections can be both physical, as if the components were connected together with a wire, but also logical, allowing metadata such as probes (see [@sec:probe-types;@sec:probe]) and properties (see [@sec:property-types]) to flow across it during elaboration.